Small Molecule Screening and Synthesis Facility Scientific Accomplishments

 - Induction of senescence may be useful for cancer treatment.1

-- HTS at SMSSF to identify compounds that induce senescence from a 4160 compound library (Figure).
+- HTS at SMSSF identified compounds that induce senescence from a 4160 compound library (Figure).

 - Candidate compounds selected based on secondary assays for persistent growth arrest after drug removal and increased expression of previously described senescence marker genes.